messagebirdguides/subscriptions-guide/readme.md

 ## Nice work!

 You can adapt the sample application for production by replying mongo-mock with a real MongoDB client, deploying the application to a server and providing that server's URL to your flow.
 Of course, you should add some authorization to the web form.
 Otherwise, anybody could send messages to your subscribers.

+Don't forget to download the code from the [MessageBird Developer Guides GitHub repository](https://github.com/messagebirdguides/subscriptions-guide).

 ## Next steps